raspberrypi/documentation/raspbian/applications/camera.md

 - `Error : ENOSPC displayed`.
 The Camera Module is probably running out of GPU memory.
 Check `config.txt` in the /boot/ folder.
 The gpu_mem option should be at least 128.
 Alternatively, use the Memory Split option in the Advanced section of `raspi-config` to set this.

-- If after all the above the camera is still not working, you may need to upgrade the firmware on the Raspberry Pi.
+- If you have checked all the above issues and the Camera Module is still not working, you may need to upgrade the firmware on the Raspberry Pi.
 Use the following command to get the very latest (but experimental) firmware.

     ```bash
     sudo rpi-update
     ```

-- If after trying all the above the camera still does not work, it may be defective; have you been careful not to expose it to static shock?
-Try posting on the [Raspberry Pi forum (Camera section)](http://www.raspberrypi.org/forum/viewforum.php?f=43) to see if there is any more help available there.
-Failing that, it may need replacing.
+- If even a firmware update does not fix the problem, your Camera Module may be defective, and may need to be replaced.

 ## Common Command line Options